GordonFreesay/ValheimAutoModSync/README.md

 Each AutoModSync server has its own signing identity.
 The server signs its synchronization manifest, and files are checked against that manifest before being applied.
 A server's private signing key must not be distributed to clients.

-The generated server signing key (`ValheimAutoModSync.key`) is intentionally excluded by `.gitignore` and should never be committed.

 ## Repository layout

 ```text